SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Arcane Deflection

 You have learned to weave your magic to fortify yourself against harm.
-When you are hit by an attack or you fail a saving throw, you can use your reaction to subtract your Intelligence modifier from the attack roll, or add it to the saving roll.
+When you are hit by an attack, or you fail a saving throw, you can use your reaction to subtract your Intelligence modifier from the attack roll, or add it to the saving roll.
 When you use this feature, you can't cast spells other than cantrips until the end of your next turn.

 * Tactical Wit